demonph10/demonph10.github.io/_pages/about.md

 My research focuses on social computing, including social media analysis and recommender systems.
 I have published 4 papers at ACM MM, AAAI, and TKDD.
 Additionally, I serve as a reviewer for ACM MM, TMM, PR, CIKM and other conferences/journals.

-If you are interested in my research, feel free to reach out!
+If you are interested in my research, please feel free to connect with me!

 &nbsp;